When you’re thinking of scaling up your marketing efforts, chances are you might begin working with an agency.

 Con: It’s Hard to Track Where Time and Money is Spent

-This is a big concern about outsourcing marketing, as you can lose a little control on time management for the people you are paying.
+- This is a big concern about outsourcing marketing, as you can lose a little control over time management for the people you are paying.

 Pro: The Costs are Fixed

 - This makes spending more predictable, which is good news for your budget and financial projections.
 It also gives you more flexibility in project management, as you don’t need to negotiate with different agency personnel for every project or get clearance from senior management.

 - Digital marketing is a wide umbrella, and below it you may have a separate agency for specific aspects, from web design, SEO or copywriting, to advertising and social media.